Journey North and Bas Relief LLC join forces with Monarchs Across Georgia to bring books to Mexico again this year!

 THE STORY BEHIND THE MEXICO BOOK PROJECT

-Monarchs Across Georgia (MAG) has traveled to Michoacán every year since 2004 in an effort to generate awareness and understanding between two cultures through the study of monarch butterflies.
+Monarchs Across Georgia (MAG) has donated books to schools in the state of Michoacán and Mexico every year since 2004 in an effort to generate awareness and understanding between two cultures through the study of monarch butterflies.
 We have always felt it was important to include a look at the Mexican educational system, which differs greatly from the American system.
-The Mexican education system is divided into four levels: preschool (K1-K3), compulsory basic education, called grades 1 through 9, upper secondary education, consisting of grades 10 through 12 and a university level education.
+The Mexican education system is divided into four levels: preschool (K1-K3); compulsory basic education, called grades 1 through 9; upper secondary education, consisting of grades 10 through 12 and a university level education.
 Education in Mexico is mandatory only for nine years.

 Two of the biggest problems that the educational system in Mexico faces are its low enrollment and high dropout rates.
 Encouragingly, enrollment in grades 1 through 9 grew from “9.7 million students in 1970, to 21.6 million students in 2000”.
 This rapid growth presented many problems as there are not enough teachers and/or supplies to teach this many students at one time.
 All of these challenges mean that only approximately 68% of Mexican children graduate from grade nine.
 To put this in context, note that is very close to the high school graduation rate of 70.8% that was announced for Georgia in 2006.
 However, that rate was for a full K-12 education, with all of the advantages that our American tax dollars provide.

-Over the years MAG had developed a special relationship with Scholastic Mexico to bring elementary-level books written in Spanish to students who are taking care of monarchs in Mexico.
-We had collected donations from our many trip participants, and Scholastic Mexico had generously given us a discount, along with free shipping so we do not have to carry all of the books on the planes with us.
-In years when we did not travel to Mexico, our dear friend in Angangueo, Estela Romero, chose and delivered books to schools for us.
-These are the same schools that she visited for Journey North's Symbolic Migration.
+Over the years MAG had developed a special relationship with Scholastic Mexico to bring elementary-level books written in Spanish to students who were taking care of the overwintering monarchs in Mexico.
+We had collected donations from our many trip participants, and Scholastic Mexico had generously given us a discount, along with free shipping so we did not have to carry books with us on our flights.
+In recent years, Journey North's Estela Romero, chose and delivered books to schools for us.

 Santibanez, Lucrecia, Vernez, Georges, Razquin, Paula.
 “Education in Mexico – Challenges and Opportunities.”
 Rand Corporation, 2005, Retrieved Aug 10, 2008, <www.rand.org/pubs/documented_briefings/2005/RAND_DB480.sum.pdf